-The proposed FY 2024-25 Operating Budget is the first full fiscal year of full enrollment from Phases 1, 2, 3 and 4 for all potential ratepayers, inclusive of net-energy metering customers, from SDCP's member jurisdictions within the San Diego region.
-This budget therefore provides the first representation in the agency's history of what full revenues and expenses are expected to be moving forward.
+The proposed FY 2023-24 Operating Budget is the first full fiscal year of full enrollment from Phase 1, 2, 3 and 4 for all potential ratepayers from SDCP's member jurisdiction within the San Diego region.
+This budget therefore provides the first representation in the agency's history of what full revenues and expenses are expected to be moving forward, all assumptions being equal.

-As SDCP has scaled to full enrollment, the agency is additionally, thoughtfully scaling the agency by adding 24 staff to grow to 80 total staff.
-By the end of FY 2024-25, SDCP is expected to have similar a operating budget and staffing levels compared to its peer CCAs of similar customer and load size.
-Additionally, and similarly, by the end of FY 2024-25, SDCP's reserves and total liquidity are expected to be comparable to its CCA counterparts who have investment-grade credit ratings.
+As SDCP scales to full enrollment, the agency is additionally, thoughtfully scaling the agency by adding 23 staff to grow to 59 total staff.
+By the end of FY 2023-24, SDCP is expected to have similar operating budgets and staffing levels compared to its peer CCAs of similar customer and load size.
+Additionally, and similarly, by the end of FY 2023-24, SDCP's reserves and total liquidity are expected to be comparable to its CCA counterparts who have investment-grade credit ratings.

-The proposed FY 2024-25 Operating Budget furthermore includes continued outreach through community events, sponsorships and advertising to inform customers about SDCP.
+The proposed FY 2023-34 Operating Budget additionally includes continued outreach through community events, sponsorships and advertising to inform customers about SDCP.

-Lastly, this budget continues to include a Capital Investment Plan (CIP) that shifts one-time revenue and one-time expenses from programs and projects over multi-year periods from the operating budget to the CIP.
+Lastly, this budget includes the additional of a Capital Investment Plan (CIP) that shifts programs and projects over multiyear periods from the operating budget to the CIP.

-By the end of FY 2024-25, SDCP will be on track to nearly hitting its 180-days cash on hand Strategic Plan Goal reserve target.
+By the end of FY 2023-24, SDCP will be on track to nearly hitting its 180-days cash on hand Strategic Plan Goal reserve target.